 When we strive to create an empathetic design, we naturally leverage the strengths of users and allow them to make the most of their experience.
-On the contrary, the bias of imposing self-expression leads to loss of energy, loss of time and resources, all while delivering an inferior product to the customer.
+On the contrary, the bias of imposing self-expression leads to a loss of energy, and loss of time and resources, all while delivering an inferior product to the customer.

 Consumer-oriented products speak to an ever-evolving group of users, whose patterns and priorities are constantly changing.